 In 2011, the Junior League of Cincinnati (JLC) conducted a community scan of unmet needs affecting women and children in the Greater Cincinnati.
 The research found a lack of coordinated services for refugees.
 After two years of investigation, the Junior League of Cincinnati identified more than 40 community partners working to empower refugees and began sharing resources and responsibilities regarding the success, integration, and care of refugees.
 In 2013, RefugeeConnect, an umbrella program to link the community, was born.
-Now, over 80 organizations participate in the community partner network, Refugee Empowerment Initiative (REI).
-RefugeeConnect raises awareness about the refugee experience in the tri-state.
-RefugeeConnect works with all refugee populations in the region.

 For more information, please contact RefugeeConnect’s program director, Robyn Steiner Lamont, MSW, LSW at firstname.lastname@example.org.